 In September 2000, the Holy Family Cemetery Committee was formed by the initiative of the Parish Priest to begin a long-term planning project for the future lay-out of the Cemetery which included the establishment of a Perpetual Care Cemetery Fund.

-Graveside Services are celebrated annually on Pentecost Sunday, according to the Gregorian Calendar.
+Graveside Services are celebrated annually on All Souls Saturday, according to the Gregorian Calendar.
 Panachyda is celebrated at the graves of Clergy and Sisters, at 2:00 pm, after which the faithful may request priests and deacons to bless their individual graves.